 Although these false teachers may have brief periods of time where they are not actually engaged in the physical sin, their eyes never stop lusting after the flesh.
 This, too, is a sin and they get others that are not grounded in the Word of God to go along with them.
 To them there is never enough as they constantly hunger for more of the sin.
 They are cursed for today because of the consequences of their sin and they are cursed for eternity in hell if they do not repent.

-They have left the straight way and wandered off to follow the way of Balaam son of Beor, who loved the wages of wickedness.
-But he was rebuked for his wrongdoing by a donkey - a beast without speech - who spoke with a man's voice and restrained the prophet's madness.
+These people have left the straight way and wandered off to follow the way of Bil'am Ben-B'or, who loved the wages of doing harm but was rebuked for his sin - a dumb beast of burden spoke out with a human voice and restrained the prophet's insanity!

 Peter reminds us of Numbers 22 and the story of Balaam's donkey.
 Balaam was a prophet who was tempted to go against the will of God.
 The Lord had to stop him from going against His people and the only way that He could get Balaam to listen was by making his donkey speak to him.
 Even as Christians, we can get pulled out of the will of God for our lives.
 That is why it is so important to have leaders that we can listen to and trust.
 God can use a donkey but He prefers to use people.